 No matter what reason you choose to visit Frankenmuth, one thing is for sure; your group will want to save time for shopping at some of the best shops in Michigan.
 A great place to begin is at the Bavarian Inn Castle Shops in the lower level of Bavarian Inn Restaurant.
 Then take a walk to Abby’s of Frankenmuth (part of the Cass and Main Collection), a downtown anchor and favorite women’s shop.
 Nearby are Adorn Boutique, also for women, and Amazin’ Mitten, with something Michigan for everyone.
 Then get your authentic German clothing at Bavarian Specialties (Can you say lederhosen?), or shop for your home at Cass St. Decor, where fabulous is the norm.

 If you want fun things for the young ones, try Frankenmuth Toy Company/Kite Kraft, combining fun and learning.
 Mother Earth’s Toy Jungle is your one-stop shop for toys old and new.
 These few are representative of the dozens of unique, fun and yummy shopping venues in and around Frankenmuth.

 When it’s time to plan your next group tour, keep Frankenmuth in mind for all the things you can do and see, indoors and out.
+For more ideas about group trips, read our blog, "Your Dream Trip: Destinations in Michigan."
 If you need help planning your charter, Indian Trails can help with our “Complete Guide to Booking a Bus.”